 Visitation to Tasmania

-In 2014-15, Tasmania attracted 1.15 million visitors.
-This was an 8 per cent increase on the previous year, and set a new record of visitor numbers to the state.
+Pre COVID in 2019, Tasmania attracted 1.35 million visitors.
+This was a 2.7 per cent increase on the previous year and part of steady growth achieved over the past decade.

-Tasmania's visitor economy is dominated by Australian travellers.
-About 86 per cent of all visitors to Tasmania in 2014-15 came from mainland Australia3, with the three source markets of Melbourne, Sydney and South East Queensland representing the mainstay of the state's visitor economy.
+Tasmania's visitor economy has been dominated by Australian travellers.
+About 86 per cent of all visitors to Tasmania in 2019 came from mainland Australia3, with the three source markets of Victoria, New South Wales and Queensland representing the mainstay of the state's visitor economy.

 People visit Tasmania for many reasons.
 This includes coming to Tasmania for a holiday, to visit friends and relatives who live here (VFR), for business or employment purposes, to study, or for a specific business, cultural or sporting event.

-On the international front, the current forecast for international tourism to Australia is healthier with predictions of around 4.5 per cent average annual growth in international visitors to Australia over the next five years.
-Asian economies are expected to deliver even higher levels of visitor growth than this during the next five years.
+On the international front, the forecast for international tourism to Australia had been healthier with predictions of around 10 per cent average annual growth in international visitors to Australia over the next two years.